-The Company granted 180,000 stock options during the first quarter of fiscal 2007.
-The Company did not grant any options during the first quarter of fiscal 2006.
-The table below outlines the weighted average assumptions for options granted during the three months ended December 31, 2006 and 2005:
+The Company granted 180,000 stock options during the first six months of fiscal 2007.
+The Company did not grant any options during the first six months of fiscal 2006.
+The table below outlines the weighted average assumptions for options granted during the six months ended March 31, 2007:

-Three Month Decembe

-2006 2005
+Six Months

+Ended

+March 31, 2007

 Weighted average assumptions:

-Expected volatility 61.2% -
+Expected volatility 61.2%

-Expected dividend yield 0% -
+Expected dividend yield 0%

-Risk-free interest rate 5.10% -
+Risk-free interest rate 5.10%

-Expected term (in years) 10.0 -
+Expected term (in years) 10.0

-Fair value of options granted \$ 0.95 -
+Fair value of options granted \$ 0.95

-During the three months ended December 31, 2006 and 2005, the Company used historical volatility of our common stock over a period equal to the expected life of the options to estimate their fair value.
+During the six months ended March 31, 2007, the Company used historical volatility of our common stock over a period equal to the expected life of the options to estimate their fair value.
 The dividend yield assumption is based on the Company's history and expectation of future dividend payouts on the common stock.
 The risk-free interest rate is based on the implied yield available on U.S. treasury zero-coupon issues with an equivalent remaining term.
 The expected term of the options represents the estimated period of time until exercise and is based on historical experience of similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
 To value option grants and other awards for actual and pro forma stock-based compensation, the Company used the Black-Scholes option valuation model.
 When the measurement date is certain, the fair value of each option grant is estimated on the date of grant and is based on the assumptions used for the expected stock price volatility, expected term, risk-free interest rates and future dividend payments.

-The Company's stock options expire in 10 years and generally were exercisable 33.33% per year, with full vesting after three years.
+The Company's stock options expire in 10 years and generally vest ratably over the thirty-six month vesting period.